My Green Folder - A Film

 The Purple Jacket became a symbol of Richard and Chris' caregiving experience.
 It was where they shared their stories and were comforted by the people they met along the way during their caregiving journey.

-Since Richard made his life transition in March of 2014, Chris has stayed in the Caregiving space as an advocate, author, public speaker, and podcaster and founded the Whole Care Network in 2017.
+Since Richard made his life transition in March of 2014, Chris has stayed in the Caregiving space as an advocate, author, public speaker, and podcaster and founded the Whole Care Network, a podcasting network for family caregivers, in 2017.

 Chris is famous for his bowties and believes wearing a bowtie is like wearing two smiles.

-Chris lives in Lake Worth, FL., and is about to embark on his new AgingGayfully project in the fall of 2022.
+Chris lives in Lake Worth, FL., and is about to embark on his new project AgingGayfully, Fall 2023.